-Mushroom spinach red pepper kuku is an inspired version of the Persian style Frittata.
+Mushroom spinach frittata is prepared in a Persian style.
 It is totally packed with nutrients and flavor.
 The taste of this dish is reminiscent of a quiche but without the high calories.
 It works well as a side dish, a snack, for a brunch or just about anytime of the day.

 The mixture of mushrooms, spinach and red bell pepper makes a great flavor combination.
 The plump mushrooms, laced with the spinach and specks of red bell pepper, embedded in a tender, spiced and custardy base is a treat you don't want to miss!

 And is it nutritious or what?
 Low in calories, but with a good amount of satisfying protein, heart healthy monounsaturated fats, potassium and chock full of antioxidants and phytochemicals.

 Mushrooms have been known for antioxidant, immune-modulating and anti-tumor properties.
 The beta glucans and chitin in mushrooms have been credited for health effects such as lowering of cholesterol and immune health.